In the Book of Genesis, Abraham declared:

 163 I hate and abhor lying, But I love Your law.

 165 Great peace have those who love Your law

 166 LORD, I hope for Your salvation, And I do Your commandments.

 172 My tongue shall speak of Your word, For all Your commandments are righteousness.

 While the basic Church of God view is that the commandments show love, the basic Protestant view (followers of William Tyndale not withstanding) seems to be that the law contained in the ten commandments is done away and that they (most Protestants) show love apart from the law.
 In the view of the Church of God, the cause of many of the problems people now experience is because they have rejected God's governance over their lives, including keeping His laws.
 The main Protestant view seems to be that most of the problems people have are because they live on the Earth, and that for some reason other than obeying God's commandments, paradise--which they define as being in heaven--will be better than Earth.

 The Ten Commandments did exist prior to Mt.
 Sinai.
 Jesus, Himself, also kept them and expected His people to do so.

 Those who continued with the Church that Jesus Christ founded, like those in the Continuing Church of God, still keep them.

 P.S.
-Some have said the ten commandments were done away at the crucifixion.
+Some have falsely claimed that the ten commandments were done away at the crucifixion.
 The article Were the Ten Commandments Nailed to the Cross? addresses scriptures on this important subject.

 Back to Home Page